-Level 1 inputs are quoted prices (unadjusted) in active markets for identical investments that the Foundation has the ability to access at the measurement date.
-The Foundation's Level 1 assets are investments in marketable securities, including stocks, mutual funds, and public real estate investment trusts (REITs).

-- Level 2 inputs are inputs other than quoted prices included in Level 1 that are observable for the investment, either directly or indirectly.
-The Foundation's Level 2 assets are investments in certificate of deposits, corporate and municipal bonds, mortgage-backed securities, treasury inflation-protected securities, and U.S. Treasury securities. - Level 3 inputs are unobservable inputs from investments.
+- Level 1 inputs are quoted prices (unadjusted) in active markets for identical investments that the Foundation has the ability to access at the measurement date.
+The Foundation's Level 1 assets are investments in marketable securities, including stocks and mutual funds. - Level 2 inputs are inputs other than quoted prices included in Level 1 that are observable for the investment, either directly or indirectly.
+The Foundation's Level 2 assets are investments in certificate of deposits, corporate bonds, mortgage-backed securities, and U.S. Treasury securities. - Level 3 inputs are unobservable inputs from investments.
 Level 3 inputs incorporate assumptions about the factors that market participants would use in pricing the instrument.